jchristopherson/nonlin/README.md

 program example
     use iso_fortran_env
     use nonlin_optimize, only : nelder_mead
-    use nonlin_types, only : fcnnvar, fcnnvar_helper, &
+    use nonlin_core, only : fcnnvar, fcnnvar_helper, &
         iteration_behavior
     implicit none